danielhaver/portfolio/README.md

 <b>nltk_reveiws</b> - Examined +9M user product reviews to analyze, visualize, and extract textual descriptors for top rated items using Pandas, NumPy, and Matplotlib along with NLTK libraries for parts of speech tagging.

-<b>open_api</b> - Medium article that shows how to use DALL-E APIs in Python to generate a personalized AI generated image.
+<b>open_api</b> - Medium article that shows how to use DALL-E APIs in Python to return a personalized AI generated image.

 <b>scatter_geo</b> – Quick introduction and demonstration using the scatter_geo function from Plotly Express to create a geographic visualization using minimal code.